Taxi / Rideshare Accidents

 If you sustained serious injuries or your loved one was killed in a rideshare or taxi crash in Georgia, you could be entitled to compensation for any lost wages, medical bills, and pain and suffering.
 Insurance companies for these types of vehicles will aggressively try to get you to accept a settlement as quickly as possible, but it is in your best interest to retain legal counsel so you can ensure that you get every dollar you need and deserve.

-Atlanta attorney Emanuel Balams fights to get justice for people who have been hurt or lost loved ones in taxi or rideshare wrecks.
-He handles cases inside and outside the Perimeter, including communities in Clayton County, Gwinnett County, Fulton County, Cobb County, and DeKalb County.
+Atlanta attorney ReShea Balams fights to get justice for people who have been hurt or lost loved ones in taxi or rideshare wrecks.
+She handles cases inside and outside the Perimeter, including communities in Clayton County, Gwinnett County, Fulton County, Cobb County, and DeKalb County.

-You do not need to worry about paying Balams Law Group anything up front for legal services, as we represent clients on a contingency fee basis.
+You do not need to worry about paying The Balams Firm anything up front for legal services, as we represent clients on a contingency fee basis.
 This means you only pay if you obtain a financial award, and we also offer a free initial consultation to discuss your case as soon as you call (404) 445-2005.

 “The A” is home to hundreds of different taxi companies.
 These companies provide services all over the greater Atlanta area.
 Some of the most popular companies in Georgia include: